Lo-Eric/Reading-List/Google Books Reading List/README.md

 How it works
 ------
 Simply input keywords into the search bar and press enter or click the search button.\
-To add books to your personal reading list, press "Add to list" next to the title of interest.\
+To add books to your personal reading list, press "Add to list" next to the title(s) of interest.\
 To view your reading list, press "View your reading list".
 <br />
 <br />